 Both.
 With appropriate documentation and rationale, insurance companies trust that emergency service vendors must act immediately to prevent further damage.
 We can call insurance with you while we’re there or cancel your claim entirely if it doesn’t warrant a claim.

 Possibly!
-Without being an actual insurance adjuster to interpret your policy, we can’t specifically state whether your incident is covered or not.
+Though we do have our Georgia Adjuster’s License, we can’t specifically state whether your incident is covered or not.
 What is covered typically by insurance companies doesn’t necessarily mean yours is covered as well.
 Talking to your insurance adjuster is the best way to insure coverage.
 What we can assure you is that we’ll do everything we can to work with you no matter the outcome.
-Whether that means meeting an adjuster on site, performing the work at a discounted rate or renting you the equipment, you will be taken care of.
+Whether that means meeting an adjuster on site, performing the work at a discounted rate or offering financing, you will be taken care of.

 First of all, the cause of the mold must be determined.
 Mold only grows with moisture and time and any cleaning is premature without knowing the source.
 This could be from improperly insulated air conditioning ducts, groundwater intrusion, overly humid basements, previous water damage or any other number of sources.
 Since drywall is a porous surface, just wiping off and cleaning mold (unless it’s a light dusting) is ineffective.
 And because you’re able to see the mold, it is more than likely an active colony and has released spores to some degree.
 Negative air/air scrubbing combined with HEPA vacuuming is the best approach.

 No. Mold is associated with mycotoxins, or toxic substances related to fungal growth.
 When a chemical is used to retard fungal growth, it renders the spore non-viable (non-living).
 However, the spores can still be both allergenic and toxic when inhaled.
 There have even been studies that show the concentration of toxins may actually increase after cell death.
 Even the act of spraying with bleach can disrupt the colonies and release the spores into the air.
 Not to mention bleach is predominately a coloring agent and leaves behind salt deposits which can actually increase the chance of water absorption.